TiaanViviers/Auto_aquaponic/README.md

-# Auto_aquaponic
+# Information_supply_chain
-Early warning system that caters for inexpensive IoT sensors in an aquaponic system.
+Early warning system that caters for inexpensive IoT sensors in an aquaponic system to ensure data integrity to avoid false warnings.